andrewnicols/docs/guides/javascript/index.rst

         registerEventListeners();
     };

+You will notice a number of key differences in this example when compared with the previous one:

+* The list of Selectors has been moved to a new Module which is included using the `import <guides_javascript-mdn-javascript_reference-import_>`_ keyword.
+  The new ``selectors`` module is a dependency of the ``helloworld`` module.
-In this example the call to ``document.addEventListener`` has been moved to a new ``registerEventListeners`` function.
+* The call to ``document.addEventListener`` has been moved to a new ``registerEventListeners`` function.
   This is another Moodle convention which encourages you to structure your code so that each part has clear responsibilites.

-There is only one event listener and it checks if the Element clicked on was one that it is interested in.
+* There is only one event listener and it checks if the Element clicked on was one that it is interested in.

 Including Javascript from your pages ....................................